 - Give each student a 4.25″ square piece of computer paper.
 Have them write their names on one side.

 - Assign one chunk of the script to each student by saying the group members’ names and then reciting the portion of the story, in the target language, that you want them to illustrate for their page.
+For example: “Lohali, Jason, Paea, Seth — Uds. van a ilustrar esta escena: “….(describe the scene)…”.
 Require all students in the class to listen as you assign sentences to different groups, asking them questions and circling in the target language as you go (ex: Do Bob and Jill draw “Sarah wants to read a book” or does Billy draw “Sarah wants to read a book”).
-That way, you get more repetitions of the target structures.
-Students can write their assigned portion of the story on the back side of the paper (the one with their name on it) if they wish so that they don’t forget what they’re supposed to draw.
+That way, you get more repetitions of the target structures. **TRULY, THIS IS THE MOST VALUABLE PART OF THIS ACTIVITY — MORE INPUT!** Students may choose to write their assigned portion of the story on the back side of the paper (the one with their name on it) or on a scrap piece of paper so that they don’t forget what they’re supposed to draw.

 - Remind students to make quality illustrations so that theirs will be selected for the class storybook!
 Also, the illustration should fill the space on the square of paper.

 - After class, type the story into one of the templates available here.

 - Optional: take pictures of all of the students’ illustrations and insert the images into the corresponding pages of the storybook.

 - Save the completed template as a PDF.

 - Open the PDF and rotate all even numbered pages 180 degrees so that they are upside down.